Samuel C. O. Holt

-Samuel C. O. Holt (born January 18, 1936) is a radio and television executive who made significant contributions to the early development of the Public Broadcasting Service (PBS) and National Public Radio.
+Samuel C. O. Holt (January 18, 1936 – October 11, 2023) was an American radio and television executive who made significant contributions to the early development of the Public Broadcasting Service (PBS) and National Public Radio.
 As the first programming director at PBS, Holt helped created such programs as Masterpiece Theatre and The MacNeil-Lehrer Report (now PBS NewsHour).
-When NPR was formed in 1970, the leadership of the network followed many of the recommendations in Holt's report, Public Radio Study, which urged noncommercial radio stations to “think about being something other than ... a classical music turntable.”
+When NPR was formed in 1970, the leadership of the network followed many of the recommendations in Holt's report, Public Radio Study, which urged noncommercial radio stations to “think about being something other than…a classical music turntable.”

 Early years

 Holt was born in Alabama on January 18, 1936.
 His family owned interests in several local radio stations.
 He studied European history at Princeton University, where he played wingback on the football team and received a Bachelor of Arts degree in 1958.
 As a Rhodes Scholar at the University of Oxford, he studied Anglo-American diplomatic history and was a classmate of musician Kris Kristofferson.
 He received a Bachelor of Philosophy degree in 1960 from Oxford and completed non-thesis doctoral work in military history in 1961.

 After an internship with CBS TV News in New York, Holt worked as a reporter at WATV Radio in Birmingham, Alabama.